Jeffersonia diphylla (Twinleaf)

 Leaves and stem: Leaf attachment: basal Leaf type: lobed Leaf type: simple

-[photo of leaves] Leaves are basal on slender stalks, they are deeply cleft at the tip and base, appearing to be a pair of leaves mirroring each other.
-Each half is typically somewhat oval with a pointed tip, but may be lobed or coarsely toothed or wavy around the edges.
-A few scale-like leaves surround the base of the plant.
-During the bloom season, leaves may only be about an inch long, on stalks shorter than the flowers.
-As fruit develops both flowering stems and leaf stalks elongate and leaves can enlarge up to 4 inches long.
+[photo of leaves] Leaves are basal, in pairs at the tip of a naked stalk, the pair nearly round to kidney-shaped in outline, each leaflet a mirror image of the other, somewhat oval with a pointed or rounded tip and rounded base.
+Surfaces are hairless, edges smooth to shallowly lobed.
+During the bloom season, leaves may only be about an inch long, on stalks often shorter than the flowering stems.
+As fruit develops both flowering stems and leaf stalks elongate up to 17 inches (43 cm) and leaves can enlarge up to ~5 inches (to 13 cm) long.
+Stems are typically multiple from the base and may form large clumps.

 Fruit: Fruit type: capsule/pod

-Fruit is a leathery capsule ¾ to 1½ inches long, splitting open along a seam around the upper half, the top resembling a lid.
-Inside are oblong seeds about ¼ inch long.
+[photo of developing fruit] Fruit is a leathery capsule ¾ to 1½ inches (18 to 38 mm) long, splitting open along a seam around the upper half, the top resembling a lid.
+Inside are oblong seeds about ¼ inch (4 to 7 mm) long.

 Notes: